Question: Do you have an explanation of “Sat- chit- ananda?”

 The axiom “Sat-chit-ananda” is one of the key divine approaches in the Upanishadic collection.

 However, the message of “sat-chit-ananda” finds more rational residency in the Mimamsa school of Hinduism.
-A forerunner to Vedanta, Mimamsa school is a pioneer of Hindu thought of realism.
+A forerunner to Vedanta, Mimamsa school is a pioneer of the Hindu thought of realism.

 The concept is based on karma or action to achieve ‘ananda” or bliss.
 When consciousness and realism (truth) work together, the realization of God begins.